mollerhoj/Connect-4-AI/README.md

   moves, it has also been extended to more complex games and to general decision making in the presence of uncertainty."

-# alpha beta pruning
+## alpha beta pruning
   From wikipedia:
   Alpha-beta pruning is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
 It is an adversarial search algorithm used commonly for machine playing of two-player games (Tic-tac-toe, Chess, Go, etc.).
 It stops completely evaluating a move when at least one possibility has been found that proves the move to be worse than a previously examined move.
 Such moves need not be evaluated further.
 When applied to a standard minimax tree, it returns the same move as minimax would, but prunes away branches that cannot possibly influence the final decision.

-# Cut-off
+## Cut-off
   Since it is too computationally expensive to search the entire game tree, my algorithm stops traversing the tree at a given depth.
 This can be thought of as a number of moves the AI 'thinks' forward.
 A search depth of 5 or below have turned out to give a reasonable response time.
 With the optimisations mentioned below, it should be possible to go deeper.

-# Heuristic
+## Heuristic

   The heuristic I have implemented is quite heavy.
 I checks every single possible combination of 4 cells in which it is possible to win the game.
-To so, we first have to determine those combinations.
+To do so, we first have to determine those combinations.
 Lets count them:

   On a normal 7x6 sized board: